Top Spots for Penguin Peeping

 Penguins are nature’s avian joke, birds that can’t fly but could win underwater speed records.
 They’re also horribly photogenic, disgustingly cute, and downright fragrant.

-All seventeen (or nineteen, depending on classification system) species are native to the Southern Hemisphere.
+ALL SEVENTEEN (OR nineteen, depending on classification system) species are native to the Southern Hemisphere.
 If you’ve always wanted to get a little closer to these wobbly creatures, here’s a quick guide on where to go to get down and dirty (watch your step — that’s guano).

 Antarctica